Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Conclusion

 \section{Conclusion}

-Electrospinning research has reached a stage where experimental capability is no longer the only major bottleneck; fragmentation, inconsistency, and selective reporting also limit how effectively accumulated knowledge can be reused.
+Electrospinning research has reached an inflection point.
+Experimental capability is no longer the primary bottleneck — the limiting factor is the fragmentation, inconsistency, and selective reporting of the knowledge generated by that capability.
 Despite a vast and growing body of empirical results, much of this knowledge remains locked in narrative descriptions, inaccessible figures, and unpublished records, while failure and instability outcomes are systematically underreported.
-These structural deficiencies constrain reproducibility, cross-study comparison, and the development of data-driven models for navigating a high-dimensional parameter space.
+These structural deficiencies constrain reproducibility, cross-study comparison, and — critically — the development of data-driven models that could transform how the field navigates its high-dimensional parameter space.

-Electrospinning-Data.org is intended to address this gap.
-By establishing a governed, continuously evolving infrastructure aligned with FAIR principles, the platform organizes dispersed experimental reports into a structured, reusable, and failure-aware knowledge resource.
-Experiments are formalized within a unified process–structure–property representation that links experimental conditions, observed fiber morphology, and derived material properties within a consistent, machine-readable data model.
-In this way, the platform provides a framework for complementing narrative papers with structured experimental records.
+Electrospinning-Data.org directly addresses this gap.
+By establishing a governed, continuously evolving infrastructure aligned with FAIR principles, the platform transforms dispersed experimental reports into a structured, reusable, and failure-aware knowledge resource.
+Experiments are formalized within a unified process–structure–property representation that links experimental conditions, observed fiber morphology, and derived material properties within a consistent, machine-readable data model — shifting the unit of scientific communication from the narrative paper toward the structured experimental record.

-Electrospinning-Data.org provides a basis for representing, sharing, and extending experimental knowledge in a more structured way.
-The explicit schema-level representation of instabilities and failure outcomes facilitates a broader accounting of feasible and infeasible processing windows, including negative results that are often omitted from the literature.
-Cogni-EMCV, a controlled vocabulary for electrospun fiber morphology, provides a semantic basis for more consistent cross-study comparison and structured machine learning input in place of purely narrative descriptors.
-Beyond this, the governed ingestion pipeline, FAIR-aligned versioning, and community contribution framework support an infrastructure whose utility may grow over time as additional records, vocabulary updates, and moderation decisions accumulate.
+Electrospinning-Data.org redefines how experimental knowledge in the field is represented, shared, and built upon.
+The explicit schema-level representation of instabilities and failure outcomes breaks from the success-biased reporting norm that currently distorts the field's understanding of feasible processing windows — elevating negative results to first-class scientific assets and beginning to close the gap between what the field knows and what it reports.
+Cogni-EMCV, a controlled vocabulary for electrospun fiber morphology, provides the semantic foundation for consistent cross-study comparison and structured machine learning input — replacing the subjective, narrative-bound descriptors long present in the literature.
+Beyond this, the governed ingestion pipeline, FAIR-aligned versioning, and community contribution framework together constitute an infrastructure whose value compounds over time — each new record, vocabulary update, and moderation decision strengthening the coherence and reach of the collective knowledge base.